 When I come home from Central America, I spent almost a year doing a full apprenticeship on an organic farm (a full season, since it was Vermont and the season there is spring through fall).
 I wanted a skill that could be useful if I went back to Central America.
 Of course, the Central Americans I would later meet were super clear with me about two things: I already had the skill set I needed, namely I was an organizer; and, I needed to go home to the US and work there, not bring my feeble second rate farming skills to Latin America.
 I moved to California to combine my love of the planet and my desire for peace, hired as Co-Director of the Environmental Project on Central America (EPOCA) out of David Brower’s Earth Island Institute.
 I met and worked with amazing folks at EPOCA.
 I learned a ton from all of them.
 But I was, at heart, an organizer.
 I was recruited by John Gaventa to work at the Highlander Center in Tennessee, where my efforts would return to being focused on face-to-face highly relational work with ordinary people.
 This was my entry to the environmental justice movement, the main focus of my work for the next seven years.

-Three core themes of my childhood have been the themes of my entire life: horses (and a healthy, resilient environment to ride them); teaching large numbers of people how to understand and build their own power—including how to divide & conquer the forces that oppress them; and an unswerving commitment to social, ecological and economic justice for all.
+Three core themes of my childhood have been the themes of my entire life: horses (and a healthy, resilient environment to ride them); teaching large numbers of people how to understand and build their own power—including how to divide & conquer the forces that oppress them; and an unswerving commitment to social, gender, racial, ecological and economic justice for all.